AvacadoWizard120/HM-Scripts/CCH-Doc.md

 			"requireUniform", -- the command you want to register (string) "Require the bomber uniform to be equipped by the player | [optional: true/false]", -- a brief description of the command (string)
 			[
-				["bool", "action", false] -- a table of arguments the command takes, each argument is registered as an array [type (string), "action", required (bool)]
+				["bool", "action", false] -- a table of arguments the command takes, each argument is registered as an array [type (string), "variableName", required (bool)]
 			],
 			function(parsed) { -- a function to run when the command is entered if ("action" in parsed) {